Pulitzer Prize Shame

 At least Saher Alghorra has the excuse of living under Hamas’ tyrannical rule to excuse his lies about Israel.
 M. Gessen, who has won a Pulitzer Prize in Opinion Writing for a series of articles in the New York Times, has no such excuse.

 A Jewish journalist from Moscow, M. Gessen has had a distinguished journalist career, and has seemed to abandon all journalistic caution in one of their prize-winning essays, “How to Be a Good Citizen When Your Country Does Bad Things,” which singles out Israel out of the world's nations for opprobrium.
-Gessen describes both countries as showing a “monster” face to the world.
+Gessen describes both Israel and the United States as showing a “monster” face to the world.
 Spoiler alert: when it comes to Israel, Gessen’s answer to how to remain a “good” person is simple: leave Israel entirely.
 The Jewish state is supposedly too bad for “good” people to live in any more.
 Anyone who does is “implicated” in its “crimes.”

 Gessen baselessly asserts that Israel has “all but dropped any pretense of democracy.”
 No mention is made of the many Arab Members of Parliament, judges, teachers, doctors, police officers, etc. inside of Israel, nor of the fact that Arab citizens of Israel participate fully in Israeli democracy just as Jews and others do.
 Gessen explains they didn’t interview any non-Jews for their prize-winning piece - presumably because it’s only Jewish Israelis who need to be taught to be “good.”